Loproxi/Sprite-Ordering--Camera-culling/README.md

 ![RenderPostUpdate](https://raw.githubusercontent.com/Loproxi/Sprite-Ordering--Camera-culling/gh-pages/RenderPostUpdate.png)

-And last but not least, we will use all this functions on the PostUpdate of the render in this order Sort, Draw and then we clear all the layers.
+And last but not least, we will use all this functions on the PostUpdate of the render in this order:

+1)Sort
+2)Draw
+3)Clear all the layers.

 ***